gitlabhq/gitlabhq/doc/university/training/end-user/README.md

     git checkout -- <file>

-To remove a file from disk and repo use 'git rm' and to rm a dir use the '-r' flag.
+To remove a file from disk and repo use 'git rm' and to rm a dir use the '-r' flag:

     git rm '*.txt'
     git rm -r <dirname>

-If we want to remove a file from the repository but keep it on disk, say we forgot to add it to our .gitignore file then use --cache.
+If we want to remove a file from the repository but keep it on disk, say we forgot to add it to our .gitignore file then use `--cache`:

     git rm <filename> --cache